-Kelechi Ihenacho was born on 3 October 1996 in the town of Obogwe in the state of Imo, Nigeria by Elder James Ihenacho (Father) and Late Mercy Ihenacho (mother).
+For Biography starters, Kelechi Ihenacho was born on 3rd day of October 1996 in the town of Obogwe in the state of Imo, Nigeria by Elder James Ihenacho (Father) and Late Mercy Ihenacho (mother).

 Football was all he ever wanted to do as a kid.
-His elder brothers also played football and were quite good but weren’t as determined as their little brother was.
+Kelechi’s elder brothers also played football and were quite good, but weren’t as determined as their little brother was.

-At some point, they provided him with all the assistance he needed after observingit was his destiny.
-Iheanacho was not just intelligent as a little footballer.
+At some point, they provided him with all the assistance he needed after observing it was his destiny.
+Iheanacho was not just as intelligent as a little footballer.

-His family thou had a TV, but would not access the Premier League games back then when he was still very young.
+Iheanacho’s family thou had a TV, but would not access the Premier League games back then when he was still very young.
 This is a general problem in Nigeria.

 Kelechi could not afford such monies at all times.
-At some occasions, he would be chased away if he couldn’t afford monies needed to watch these live games.
+On some occasions, he would be chased away if he couldn’t afford monies needed to watch these live games.
 Back then, he was a confirmed Chelsea Fan.

-As Kelechi Ihenacho puts it, “I had to beg to watch the EPL as a child because at some point, I couldn’t afford the N50 (20 pens) gate fee at the viewing centre close to my house.
+As Kelechi Ihenacho puts it, “I had to beg to watch the EPL as a child because, at some point, I couldn’t afford the N50 (20 pens) gate fee at the viewing centre close to my house.

 A MESSAGE FOR THE FRIENDS WHO CHASED HIM WHEN HE HAD NO MONEY TO WATCH FOOTBALL—“Little did they know he would be the one they would be watching on the screen just a few years later”

 He only hoped for one thing.
-Convincing his parents, (notably his dad) to accept and sponsor his dreams and leave the fact that ‘Having Education was the only key to success’.
+Convincing his parents (notably his dad) to accept and sponsor his dreams and leave the fact that ‘Having Education was the only key to success’.

-This unfortunately didn’t go well as they disagreed severally.
-At some point, he stood his grounds as the head of the home and warned his last son never to bring up any issue of football in his house.
+This, unfortunately, didn’t go well as they disagreed severely.
+At some point, he stood his ground as the head of the home and warned his last son never to bring up any issue of football in his house.
 He urged him to concentrate only on his studies.

-They told me the chances of making it big was slim and it would be a waste of time if it ends up becoming an fruitless pursuit as it does for many Nigerian youths.
+They told me the chances of making it big was slim and it would be a waste of time if it ends up becoming a fruitless pursuit as it does for many Nigerian youths.

-Kelechi Ihenacho’s team won the state competition and he became the most promising youth footballer in his state.
+Kelechi Ihenacho’s team won the state competition, and he became the most promising youth footballer in his state.
 This made his father very proud and marked a turning point to the positive start of his career.

 Kelechi Ihenacho’s dad accepted his decision to pursue football and started supporting him as soon as he learned his son won the golden ball award, medals and several incentives from the state commissioner of sports.

 Upon being convinced and observing he would make a breakthrough in life through football.
 Elder James Ihenacho (His Father) quickly register his son at the best football academy in the state.

 This time it was all about the national football competition which is held in Nigeria’s capital, Abuja.
 Kelechi who played for the Imo state was known to be their captain.